-There is a natural thermal spring at Paleochora which is a well organised beach with many sunbeds and umberellas for hire and several good tavernas up the top.
+There is a natural thermal spring at Paleochora which is a well-organized beach with many sunbeds and umbrellas for hire and several good tavernas up the top.
 There is a big car park and it is very easy to access.

 Provatas is midway along the southern coast and is where some of the day cruise boats depart for Kleftiko.
 It is a bit more isolated and only a few tavernas but a very pretty spot.

 Unless you plan on literally flopping and dropping you will need a car if staying at the southern beaches but you may not need one every day.
 There is also a public bus that services the busier spots.

 Recommended hotels in the southern beaches of Milos

 mid-range hotel : Muses

 Luxury hotel: Artemis deluxe rooms (image below)